w3c/wai-curricula/content/designer/labels-and-widgets.md

 ### Topic: Keyboard Input

+#### Learning Outcomes for Topic

+Students should be able to:

-* provide designs that support operation with different input devices, such as keyboard
+* provide designs that support operation with the keyboard
 * describe related requirements for developers to ensure every user interface component can be entered, operated, and exited using the keyboard only
+* identify situations when it may be necessary to provide  additional keyboard shortcuts, for example when designing a custom functionality
-* provide keyboard shortcuts that do not conflict with the operating system, browser,  and assistive technology shortcuts
+* create designs that allow provision of keyboard shortcuts that avoid conflicts with the operating system, browser, and assistive technologies keyboard shortcuts
+* create designs that allow for consistent focus indicators through the whole widget or application lifetime

-### Topic: Help and Feedback
+### Topic: Notifications

 #### Learning Outcomes for Topic

+* create designs that allow users to switch notifications on or off to avoid
+* identify different types of notifications based on their priority, relevance, and relation to specific parts of the application or to the application as a whole
-* create designs that support mechanisms to queu and prioritize notifications from different user interface compontents and custom widgets
+* create designs that support mechanisms to queue and prioritize application notifications coming from different user interface components and custom widgets

 ## Ideas to Assess Knowledge for Module